DougBurke/chandraobs/notes/display.md

 Done

+ - link to a "view by instrument" page

- - add in mention of the TOO field: for the obsid page there is only mention that it's a TOO, not what "turnaround" time was requested.
+ - add in mention of the TOO status: for the obsid page there is only mention that it's a TOO, not what "turnaround" time was requested.
 Do we want to tell the readers this value (or, perhaps, a simpler version like "very fast", "fast",